 |Detect, triage and diagnose issues in your web apps and services.|

 |Build and deploy multi-platform apps to get the most out of Azure services|

 Related solution architectures

 Containers make it very easy for you to continuously build and deploy your applications.
-By orchestrating deployment of those containers using Kubernetes in Azure Container Service, you can achieve replicable, manageable clusters of containers.
+By orchestrating deployment of those containers using Kubernetes in Azure Kubernetes Service (AKS), you can achieve replicable, manageable clusters of containers.